Sisimiut Airport: Future

-The plans say that the Sisimiut Airport might be closed after that.
-That would mean lower cost for the country and the travelers, since an airport is fairly expensive to maintain, but longer travel time, especially domestic.
-If keeping the airport, the road might be unprofitable.
-There are also suggestions to build a large airport near Nuuk and close the Kangerlussuaq airport since few people live there and mostly work with the airport.
-In that case the road would be unneeded.
-In 2016 there was a decision by the municipality to build a very simple road for 4x4 vehicles between Sisimiut and Kangerlussuaq, costing 15 MDKK.
-It would be used to transport flight containers and therefore lower freight cost and shop prices in Sisimiut.
-The ride would be too bumpy and slow for paying bus passengers so the airport would not be affected so much.

 Facilities

 There is no deicing equipment at the airport, which is costly and problematic in Greenlandic winter.
 All passengers connecting through the airport and continuing with the same plane to another destination are required to disembark and undergo regular boarding process checks before they can re-board and continue the flight.

 At the terminal there is a Post Greenland box, a soft drink machine and television, and a small exhibition from the Sisimiut Museum.
 A workstation in kiosk mode provides tourist, municipal and airport related information.
-Taxis as well as an infrequent town bus service connect the airport with the center of Sisimiut.
+Taxis are available at the airport.